Blanca Portillo: Life and career

-Career

-Portillo started as an actress in several small theater productions before graduating in drama from the Real Escuela Superior de Arte Dramático.
+Portillo started as an actress in several small theater productions.
+She earned a degree in drama from the RESAD.

 One of her most important performances afterwards was her role of Carol in Oleanna by David Mamet, directed by Joaquín Kremel in 1994.

-She made her film debut in Entre rojas (1995).
+She made her feature film debut in Entre rojas (1995).
 In 1996, Luis San Narciso cast her for the hit Telecinco series 7 vidas,.
 The series lasted for ten years and ran for 204 episodes.
 Portillo played the role of Carlota, an insecure but brassy hairdresser who married Gonzalo, the owner of a bar which functioned as the central set of the show.

-During the same period Portillo was nominated for the Goya Awards and Actors Union Awards for her role in El color de las nubes in 1997 in which she played a divorced mother who neglected her child.
-At the same Goyas, she won Best Supporting Actress for the play Eslavos, which focused on the fall of the Soviet Union and the end of the century.
+She played a mother in The Color of the Clouds (1997).
+Her performance in the film earned her a nomination to the Goya Award for Best New Actress.
 She also participated in the European Spanish dubbing of Finding Nemo.
-In spite of her success in TV and movies, she has never left theater and she has taken part in several plays both as an actress and as a director.
+In spite of her success in film and television, she has continued taking part in stage plays both as an actress and as a director.

 In 2004, she left 7 vidas to undertake a theatrical project in Argentina named La hija del aire (The daughter of Air) based on a book by Calderón de la Barca.
 She combined her work on this play with the film Elsa y Fred (2005) in which she plays a woman suspicious of the relationship between her elderly father and his Argentinian neighbor.

-In the 2005 film Alatriste, based on a book by Arturo Pérez Reverte, she played a male role, specifically that of a member of the Spanish inquisition.
+In the 2005 film Alatriste, based on a book by Arturo Pérez Reverte, she played a male role, specifically that of a member of the Spanish Inquisition.
 She shaved her head for the role.
 The following year, Pedro Almodóvar cast her in his 2006 film Volver.
 She played Agustina, a friend of the central family who is terminally ill and looking for her missing mother.

 She then appeared in Goya's Ghosts by Miloš Forman, playing 18th-century consort Maria Luisa of Parma, and landed her first starring role in a movie in Gracia Querejeta's film Seven Billiard Tables.
 Here she played the lover of the owner of a billiard club and the daughter of Amparo Baró, her former co-star from 7 Vidas.
 In 2009, she featured again in a film by Pedro Almodóvar, Broken Embraces playing the role of Judit.

 Her work in recent years has seen a return to Spanish television, including a role in Hospital Central, and directing roles in the theater.
-She had a small role in the 2010 Javier Bardem feature Biutiful and the 2011 film As Luck Would Have It, starring alongside Salma Hayek.
+She had a small role in the 2011 film As Luck Would Have It, starring alongside Salma Hayek.

-She starred in the 2016 film Missing Boy.
+She starred in the 2016 film Boy Missing.